How to Get Started

 - Consider AAA 090: This class can help you make connections with other students while

 you learn strategies to boost your grades and success in college.
 You’ll learn how

 to work smarter, not harder.
 Whether you are learning to take notes from fast-talking

 professors or strategies for reading and remembering hundreds of textbook pages, the

 Advancing Academic Achievement class can make you a better student.

 - Buy books and supplies in the Aims bookstore or online.

-- Get a Student ID Card and Parking permit at the Student Leadership and Development Office:
+- Get a Student ID Card and Parking permit at the Student Activities, Inclusion & Leadership

 FORT LUPTON & LOVELAND: Visit the campus to get your student ID card.